SteGriff/QuickstartAngularJs/README.md

 # Quickstart Angular.js

-Self-documenting, basic prototypes/examples to get started with Angular JS (1.x).
+Self-documenting, basic prototypes/examples to get started with AngularJS (1.x).
 Here for me (and others?) to refer back to.

 ## Examples (in `src`)